 Miracle-Gro -water soluble Bloom Booster flower food is great for this!

 Are you cutting them at the node to root?
 It's been a while since I have done this, but that was always the trick.
 I rarely used fertilizer.
 The few times I did, I used fish emulsion.

 The best fertilizer for any plants is the one you make yourself out of all your old cutting when you cook.
 Add your potato skins, carrot skins, tomatoes, lettuce or whatever fruits you have to a blender.
-Add a bit of water and mix up.
-Now pour this on your plants.
-This is so healthy for the soil and also your plants.
-I use this all the time and my plants grow so good.

 How do you get a cutting from a hibiscus limb to root?
 What are the best ways?

 The best way to root a hibiscus plant is to take a cutting in the middle of the summer, but not late in the summer, when the branches are too hard to cut.

 The cutting should be cut with a diagonal cut, since this helps the cutting to grow.

 All leaves but the top two or three should be taken off of the cutting.

 Dip the stem in honey and place in about 3 inches of water, that has one drop of peroxide in it.
 Change the water about once a week, and make sure the one drop of peroxide is added.
 These cuttings won't root in softened water.
 So if you have softened water, buy water in bottles to root the cutting in.

 In 4 weeks there should be roots, beginning to grow, on the cutting.
 Don't try to transplant them while the roots are still white in color.
 Wait until they turn tan to plant them.